karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/PluginOptionApi/deletePluginOptionByIds.md

-PluginOptionApi::deletePluginOptionByIds — Deletes the pluginOption rows identified by the given ids.
+PluginOptionApi::deletePluginOptionByIds — Deletes the plugin option rows identified by the given ids.